solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 2. Persistant Memory is allocated to a Key with ownership
 3. Contracts can `call` to update key owned state
 4. Contracts can `reduce` over the memory to aggregate state
+5. `call` is just a *syscall* that does a cryptographic check of memory owndershp